sepich/containerd-registry-cache/README.md

 Run an instance (or more, assuming there's shared storage or session affinity).
 This need not live in a Kubernetes cluster and could be shared between them if it works for your needs, either running in a container or just running the Go binary.

+A pre-built image is available on Docker Hub: https://hub.docker.com/r/jamesorlakin/cacheyd

 ### Binary Options

 Cacheyd can be configured via environment variables: